Nothin' Better to Do: Music video

 The music video, which was co-directed by Rimes with David McClister, was released in May 2007.
 In the video, Rimes is shown in a Women's Correctional Facility, performing choreography with fellow inmates and singing into an old-fashioned microphone.
 This leads up to a prison break, which is led by Rimes; she is the only inmate to escape, but she is stopped in the prison yard shortly after when the gate closes.
 This video was her directorial debut.

-Chart performance
+Charts

 "Nothin' Better to Do" debuted at number 55 on the U.S. Billboard Hot Country Songs chart; it was a Top 20 hit, reaching a peak of number 14 in December 2007.
 The song also experienced some crossover success, reaching the Top 20 on the U.S. Billboard Hot Adult Contemporary Tracks chart and the Top 10 on the U.S. Billboard Hot Dance Club Play chart.
 Additionally, it reached number 48 on the UK Singles Chart.